Open Bible with journal finding the best place to start reading the Bible

 So it is with the Gospels.
 Different perspectives and different audiences result in slightly different stories about Jesus.

-So if you’re wondering where a beginner should start reading the Bible, or what to read in the Bible when you don’t know where to start, begin by reading the book of Luke.
-Luke begins the book with the story of John the Baptists’ birth predicted and then the birth of Jesus.
-This is where the birth of Jesus is explained and detailed.
-Read about His miracles and the way he loved people.
+So if you’re wondering where a beginner should start reading the Bible, or what to read in the Bible when you don’t know where to start, begin in the New Testament gospels.

 How to choose a Bible reading plan?